Knoxville Iron Company: Early history

 During the Civil War, Confederate forces moved a small iron foundry from Loudon to Knoxville, but were unable to produce any iron, due in part to their lack of understanding of iron working processes.
-When Union forces occupied Knoxville in late 1863, Hiram Chamberlain (1835–1916), a Union officer from Ohio, and S.T.
+When Union forces occupied Knoxville in late 1863, Hiram Sanborn Chamberlain, a Union officer from Ohio, and S.T.
 Atkins, a local manufacturer, managed to get the foundry in working order.
 Chamberlain remained in Knoxville after the war, and he and Atkins continued operating the foundry.

 Noting the largely untouched ore deposits in the hills around Knoxville, Chamberlain decided to develop a large-scale iron works in the city.
 He recruited Welsh-born ironmasters Joseph, David, and William Richards, who in turn brought in other Welsh immigrants skilled in iron production.
 Chamberlain managed to secure $150,000 in initial capital, much of it supplied by wealthy Anderson County farmer J. S. Ross.
 The Knoxville Iron Company was formally organized on February 1, 1868.